Game Dev Tycoon

 Game Dev Tycoon is a business simulation video game developed by Greenheart Games released on 10 December 2012.
 The player creates and develops video games.
 Game Dev Tycoon was inspired by the iOS and Android game Game Dev Story (by Kairosoft), and many critics find substantial similarities between the two games.
 Game Dev Tycoon was created by Greenheart Games, a company founded in July 2012 by brothers Patrick and Daniel Klug.
-The game has 1–2 million owners on Steam.

 Gameplay

 The player starts out in a garage in the early 1980s during the golden age of arcade video games with no employees, limited money, and limited choices for the first game.
 As new games are created, new options are unlocked.
 When the first game engine is built, the player's game development skills improve.
 New consoles will also be released, and the player will be able to buy licenses for certain consoles, such as the GS, PlaySystem, mBox, Vena Oasis, TES, and grPad which parody real life consoles and devices with different names due to trademark regulations.
 As the player progresses through the game further they have the opportunity to move to new offices and hire staff.
 After that further expansion is available, with players given the opportunity to open an R&D lab when reaching certain requirements that host major projects, allowing the player to unlock things they wouldn't be able to otherwise, such as MMOs and online game shops similar to Steam, Ubisoft Connect, App Store etc. The player may also open up a Hardware Lab to create consoles and devices.